PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/prefab-code.rst

 Note the prefab_ class extends the `Phaser.GameObjects.Image <https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.Image.html>`_ class, because the `prefab object <prefab-object.html>`_ is an `Image`_.

 The constructor of the **Dragon** class has the same arguments of the `Image`_ class, but by default, it uses the texture set in the `prefab object`_.
-In addition, in the body of the constructor, are set the properties modified in the `prefab object`_:
+Also, in the body of the constructor, are set the properties modified in the `prefab object`_:

 .. code::